 Commentary: Kraken can aim even higher after tying playoff series with Avalanche

-Jordan Eberle delivered a game-winning goal in overtime to give Seattle a 3-2 victory over the Avalanche and tie the series 2-2.
-And as euphoric as fans were at the time and continue to be at this moment — they should be thinking this now: Series win or bust.
+Jordan Eberle delivered a winning goal in overtime to give Seattle a 3-2 victory over the Avalanche and tie the series 2-2.
+As euphoric as fans were at the time and continue to be at this moment – they should be thinking this now: Series win or bust.

+“We were joking before the game that this is the biggest game in Kraken history.
+It’s fun to be part of something from the floor up,” Eberle said.
+“But we still have a lot to prove.
+We want to prove that we belong in this league and that we can compete with all these teams.”

 A conversation I had with a co-worker before the game went more or less like this: If the Kraken can somehow get to a Game 6, this postseason is a success.